Annual Art Print Contest

 13 Cakes for College, "$1,000,000 Reasons to Dream"

-14 Director General Craig Field, and wife Trisha
+14 Director General Craig Field, and his Wife Trisha

-15 Applarian Chancellor Mary Ann Castro, and husband Ignacio
+15 Applarian Chancellor Mary Ann Castro, and her Husband Ignacio

 16 Wenatchee Applarians, "Applarian Love throughout Generations"